-With the coming of the Chinese New Year beginning on January 22, we leave the fearsome Year of the Tiger and scurry into the Year of the Rabbit.
+With the Chinese New Year beginning on January 22, we leave the fearsome Year of the Tiger and scurry into the Year of the Rabbit.
 In the Chinese zodiac, the Tiger is symbolic of fierce competition and unpredictability, while the Rabbit is associated with traits such as kindness and luck.

 In one legend, the Rabbit was racing the other animals of the Chinese Zodiac.
 They all had to cross a wide river, and the order of finishing would become the order of the animals in the Zodiac calendar.
 But the Rabbit became exhausted partway across.
 Just when he thought he couldn’t go on, good fortune intervened: a log floated by and the Rabbit climbed atop it.
 Then the generous Dragon blew a strong wind that carried the Rabbit the rest of the way.

 In that spirit, here are my suggestions of trends that may help you across the river of 2023!